semaphoreci/book-cicd-docker-kubernetes/chapters/04-cicd-best-practices.md

 Being responsible for the quality of software requires being responsible for releasing it.
 This breaks down the silos between traditional developers and operations groups.
 Everyone must work together to achieve high-level goals.

-It's not rare that in newly formed teams there is no dedicated operations person.
-Instead, the approach is "NoOps".
+It’s not rare that in newly formed teams there is no dedicated operations person.
+Instead, the approach is to do “NoOps”.
 Developers who write code also own the delivery pipeline.
 The cloud providers take care of hosting and monitoring production services.

 ### 3.1.3 Use Ephemeral Resources